CMU-Robotics-Club/Red-Robot-2023/README.md

 $ sudo apt install python3
 ```

-If you're on Linux, you will need to uninstall the Braille TTY to make the radio work properly.
+If you're on Linux, you may need to uninstall the Braille TTY to make the radio work properly.
-If you are blind and rely on a braille teletype, we apologize for any inconvenience.

 ```
 $ sudo apt remove brltty